-[Note: Pursuant to 31 U.S.C. § 1352(c)(1)-(2)(A), any person who makes a prohibited expenditure or fails to file or amend a required certification or disclosure form shall be subject to a civil penalty of not less than \$1 expenditure or failure.]
-0,000 and not more than \$100,000 for each such accuracy of each statement of its Contractor understands and agre apply to this certification and disc , certifies or affirms the truthfulness and secertification and disclosure, if any.
-In addition, the sees that the provisions of 31 U.S.C.
-A 3801, et seq., closure, if any. downerse Signature of Contractor's Authorized Official Lori Nease, Owner Name and Title of Contractor's Authorized Official 1/3/2022 Date
+[Note: Pursuant to 31 U.S.C. § 1352(c)(1)-(2)(A), any person who makes a prohibited expenditure or fails to file or amend a required certification or disclosure form shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such expenditure or failure.]

+, certifies or affirms the truthfulness and The Contractor, accuracy of each statement of its certification and disclosure, if any.
+In addition, the Contractor understands and agrees that the provisions of 31 U.S.C.
+A 3801, et seq., apply to this certification and disclosure, if any.

+Signature of Contractor's Authorized Official

+Lori Nease, DwnerName and Title of Contractor's Authorized Official